LyceanEM/LyceanEM.github.io/_posts/2023-11-24-Vehicular-Dataset-with-Spirent-and-Cardiff-University.md

   - Measurements

 ---
-Initial mapping of the vehicular Global Navigation Satellite System (GNSS) measurement dataset created with Spirent and the Cardiff University.
+Initial mapping of the vehicular Global Navigation Satellite System (GNSS) measurement dataset created with Spirent and Cardiff University.

 ---
 The measurement setup allowed by the generous equipment loan by Spirent, and the help of the Cardiff University included an Ouster OS0-128 Lidar, a Spirent GSS6450 GNSS Signal Recorder, and a Novatel GNSS-850 GPS receiver, allowing us to recorder a high quality "ground truth" track.
 This was then combined with my work on spatial modelling using [LyceanEM](https://github.com/LyceanEM/LyceanEM-Python) and `skyfield` to calculate the GPS satellite positions and antenna patterns relative to the local spatial map captured with the Lidar and my three Luxonis Oak-D W cameras.